 Choosing the right music teacher or knowing when to make a change?

-As we prepare for Christmas and the end of 2017, many people start to think of things they might want to do or improve in the New Year.
-If you are planning to start music lessons, choosing the right teacher is as crucial as choosing an instrument you are passionate about and committing to practicing that instrument.
+If you are planning to start music lessons, choosing the right teacher is as crucial as choosing an instrument you are passionate about and committing to practicing.
 If you already take lessons, maybe you are hoping to take things up a notch this year and think that a teacher switch may be in order.
-In either case, here are seven things to consider.
+In either case, here are six things to consider.

 Do you like the teacher?